BlockchainCommons/XID-Quickstart/README.md

 A XID is a decentralized self-sovereign identifier that's built on the concept of [data minimization](https://www.blockchaincommons.com/musings/musings-data-minimization/).
-It allows you to share only the minimum necessary information about an identity, and then to slowly disclose additional information through the process of [progressive trust](https://www.blockchaincommons.com/musings/musings-progressive-trust/).
+It allows you to initially share only the minimum necessary information about an identity, and then to slowly disclose additional information through the process of [progressive trust](https://www.blockchaincommons.com/musings/musings-progressive-trust/).

 A XID can be a foundation for attestation frameworks and fair witness models.
-But it's a transformational technology that goes beyond current designs: it puts privacy and moreso user agency first in a way that the rest of the identity and credentials community generally don't, in part due to [their failure to adhere to early self-sovereign principles](https://www.blockchaincommons.com/musings/musings-ssi-bankruptcy/).
+But it's a transformational technology that goes beyond current designs: it puts privacy and moreso user agency first in a way that the rest of the identity and credentials community generally doesn't, in part due to [their failure to adhere to early self-sovereign principles](https://www.blockchaincommons.com/musings/musings-ssi-bankruptcy/).

 If self-sovereign identity and the desire to protect and empower users